ARBUCHELI/HYBRID-CLOUD-ENGINEER-NANODEGREE-PROGRAM-PART-2/README.md

 Another use for Application profiles is separate, but related application environments: a development web application deployment may use a development database password, while a staging environment could use a staging database password, and so on for each desired environment.
 In this manner, maximizing reuse for consistent governance and operations of the different application deployments from the same blueprint.

+## Quiz: Calm Application Profiles

+### QUIZ QUESTION
+Which Calm construct enables you to create multiple profiles of different size and infrastructure.

+* Application Profiles